 Annual Bonus/Incentive Awards.
-The Summary Compensation Table and Grants of Plan-Based Awards table provide information regarding the annual bonus or incentive awards granted to the named executive officers in 2014.
+The Summary Compensation Table and Grants of Plan-Based Awards table provide information regarding the annual bonus or incentive awards granted to the named executive officers in 2015.
 See "Compensation Discussion and Analysis: Performance-Based Incentive Compensation-Annual Bonuses" for additional information regarding the terms of these awards.

 Restricted Stock.
-The Summary Compensation Table reflects the fair value of the restricted stock awards made in 2012 on the date of grant.
+The Summary Compensation Table reflects the fair value of the restricted stock awards made in 2015 on the date of grant.
 Restricted stock generally vests four years from the date of grant, subject to continued employment.
-There were no restricted stock awards granted to the named executive officers in 2013 and 2014.

 Performance Units.
-The Summary Compensation Table includes amounts earned for performance units granted under the 2009-2012 and 2011-2014 award cycles.
-The Grants of Plan-Based Awards Table includes the threshold, target and maximum payouts of performance units granted under the 2013-2016 award cycle to Mr. O'Shaughnessy and Mr. Rosen.
+The Summary Compensation Table includes amounts earned for performance units granted under the 2011-2014 award cycle.
+The Grants of Plan-Based Awards table includes the threshold, target and maximum payouts of performance units granted under the 2015-2018 award cycle to the named executive officers.
 The Committee sets the performance-based goals for the grants at the beginning of each four-year award cycle.
 For additional information regarding the performance units, see "Compensation Discussion and Analysis: Performance Based Incentive Compensation-Performance Units."

 Stock Options.
 Generally, the value of stock option awards shown in the Summary Compensation Table represents options granted under the 2012 ICP.
 The options generally vest 25% per year over a four-year period from the date of grant and are exercisable for ten years from the date of grant.
-The Grants of Plan-Based Award Table reflects the number of options granted to Mr. O'Shaughnessy under the 2012 ICP in a special new-hire grant and the fair value of the award on the date of grant.
-This award will vest over a six-year period and was granted at an option price that was calculated by increasing the closing price on the grant date by a 3.5% compound annual growth rate over the ten-year term of the award.
-For additional information regarding the terms of the new-hire stock option grant to Mr. O'Shaughnessy see "Compensation Discussion and Analysis: Setting Executive Compensation."
+The Grants of Plan-Based Award table reflects the number of options granted to Mr. O'Shaughnessy under the 2012 ICP in connection with his promotion to Chief Executive Officer and the fair value of the award on the date of grant.
+This award will vest over a six-year period and was granted at an option price that was calculated by increasing the closing price on the grant date by a 4.5% compound annual growth rate over the ten-year term of the award.

-The following table shows the number of shares covered by exercisable and unexercisable options and unvested restricted stock held by the Company's named executive officers on December 31, 2014.
+The following table shows the number of shares covered by exercisable and unexercisable options and unvested restricted stock held by the Company's named executive officers on December 31, 2015.